- Undergraduate Students

 - Please refer to the Leeds Beckett accommodation website to take a virtual tour of each of the halls.

-- Leeds is home to over 75 different nationalities, and 60,000 university students from all over the world.
+- Leeds is home to many different nationalities, and 60,000 university students from all over the world.
 This means living in Leeds is a diverse, fascinating and student-friendly experience.
-The city is known for incredible shopping, musical talent, sporting excellence and excellent food – with restaurants from high-end Michelin-starred offerings to budget-friendly and delicious student grub.

 - The campuses are easily accessible by foot, and the university provides a low-cost bike hire scheme, along with cycle parking, showers and lockers for those travelling by pedal power.